vaibhavi26-cse/AutoMob-Mechanic/README.md

-# AutoMob-Mechanic
-AutoMob-Mechanic is a basic multi-page website made using only HTML5.
-It was created as part of the Infosys Springboard course.
-This project shows how a car service and booking website can be built using simple HTML pages, without using any CSS or JavaScript.

 # AutoMob-Mechanic Web App (HTML5 Only)

 This is a multi-page static website built using **pure HTML5**, as part of the Infosys Springboard HTML5 course.
 It simulates a basic service booking platform for a car repair and maintenance company named **AutoMob-Mechanic**.